 The longest trip we've taken in this airplane is a cross-country trip to the First Flight Centennial in December, 2003.
 We flew around the country again in July, 2007, in order to attend Airventure Oshkosh.
 In 2010, Elisa made her first long-distance flight, to Denver.

 I also found photos of all of this Mooney's paint colors since 1969.

-The airframe has accrued around 2270 hours total flight time.
-The engine is a four-cylinder, 180 hp Lycoming O-360 engine that was overhauled in early 2007, and now has about 450 hours on it.
+As on mid-2013, when we sold the airplane, the airframe has accrued around 2300 hours total flight time.
+The engine is a four-cylinder, 180 hp Lycoming O-360 engine that was overhauled in early 2007, and now has about 480 hours on it.
 The airplane was last painted in early 2006, in a modified current Mooney fatcory paint scheme, currently rating 8/10.
 The interior, with newer seat upholstery and plastic side panels, rates about 7/10.
 The airplane is IFR equipped and certified, with a sparse but capable avionics stack:

 gph is gallons per hour, the measurement of efficiency generally used instead of miles per gallon, since mpg varies due to the effect of wind.

 IFR is Instrument Flight Rules, the regulations that govern flight in foul weather conditions, flying by instruments instead of ground reference.